-- minimum of 6 in of system sand below the AES pipe; - 12 in diameter of the pipe; - minimum of 3 in of system sand above the AES pipe; and - when a system sand extension is required it shall be a minimum of 6 in thick.
+- minimum of 6 in of system sand below the AES pipe; - 12 in diameter of the pipe; and - minimum of 3 in of system sand above the AES pipe.

 System Sand Acceptable Alternative - ASTM C-33 (concrete sand), natural or manufactured sand, with not more than 3% passing the #200 sieve (verified by washing the sample per the requirements of ASTM C-117 as noted in the ASTM C-33 specification) may be used as an acceptable alternate material for use as system sand.